-Covid-19 coronavirus: Lockdown breach - late-night visit to girlfriend costs $250
+Covid 19 coronavirus: Lockdown breach - late-night visit to girlfriend costs $250

 Taylor told police he was being taken to his girlfriend's property in Mosgiel.

-The country was in the Alert Level 4 lockdown during April and only travel deemed essential was permitted.
+The country was in the alert level 4 lockdown during April and only travel deemed essential was permitted.

-Limits were imposed on the extent to which people could interact — they were required to stay within confines known as ''bubbles''.
+Limits were imposed on the extent to which people could interact — they were required to stay within confines known as "bubbles".

 Lawrence said the offence did not involve interacting with multiple bubbles.